V-Rajasekar/README/Java/OCJP11/Part-II/Chapter18-Concurrency.md

 ```

 ### Processing Parallel Reductions

 - Reduction operations on parallel streams are referred to as parallel reductions.
 - **Performing Order‐Based Tasks**
-  * `findAny()` on parallel streams may result in unexpected behavior it can even print 1, 4
+  - `findAny()` on parallel streams may result in unexpected behavior it can even print 1, 4

  ```java
   System.out.print(List.of(1,2,3,4,5,6)
    .stream()
    .findAny().get());
  ```

 - All termination operations findFirst(),limit() or skip() may actually perform more slowly in a parallel environment.
-But one plus side is `skip(5).limit(2).findFirst()` will return the same result on ordered serial and paraller streams.
+But one plus side is `skip(5).limit(2).findFirst()` will return the same result on ordered serial stream and parallerStream.

 - Creating Unordered Streams
- * `List.of(1,2,3,4,5,6).stream().unordered().parallel();`  For serial streams, using an unordered version has no effect, but on parallel streams, the results can greatly improve performance.
+- `List.of(1,2,3,4,5,6).stream().unordered().parallel();`  For serial streams, using an unordered version has no effect, but on parallel streams, the results can greatly improve performance.
 - Combining Results with reduce()
    ```java